ircv3/ircv3-specifications/core/labeled-replies-3.3.md

 Clients requesting this capability indicate that they are capable of handling the message tag described below from servers.

 Servers advertising this capability indicate that they are capable of handling the message tag described below from clients, and will use with the same tag and value in their response.

-If the capability is negotiated, the `batch` capability MUST also be treated as being implicitly negotiated.
-Servers supporting `cap-notify` MUST cancel the capability if `batch` support is explicitly removed at any time.

 ### Batch types